sarapapa-sp/Hate-speech-detection/README.md

 And most of the time those opinions are offensive and hateful.
 In the project, we will learn how to do Hate Speech Detection using Python programming language .

-Tcchnologies Used - Python , pandas , numpy , NLTK , sklearn
+Technologies Used - Python , pandas , numpy , NLTK , sklearn

 Model is prepared using DecisionTreeClassifier from sklean.tree